dougproctor/dougproctor.github.io/_pages/signup.md

 <h3>Tiny Talk will be available in mid-August 2020 for iOS and Android.</h3>

-Sign up below to reserve an exclusive invite to Tiny Talk
+Sign up below to reserve your place for an exclusive invite to Tiny Talk.

 <br>